ndf-zz/fletchck/README.md

 The check is scheduled to be run at a repeating interval of the specified number of weeks, days, hours, minutes and seconds.
-Optionally provide a start time and jitter to adjust the initial trigger and a random execution delay.
+Optionally provide a start time and jitter to adjust the initial trigger and add a random execution delay.

 For example, a trigger that runs every 10 minutes with a 20 second jitter: